How to Conduct a Skill Gap Analysis in 2025 (+Template)

 PRO TIP

-With Whatfix DAP, enable your employees with in-app guidance and on-demand support in the flow of work.
-Accelerate time-to-proficiency for new hires with Tours and Task Lists.
+With Whatfix DAP, your employees will be enabled with in-app guidance and on-demand support in the flow of work.
+Accelerate new hires’ time-to-proficiency with Tours and Task Lists.
 Master complex workflows and provide support on infrequently done tasks with Flows.
 Provide additional context or nudge users to take certain actions with Smart Tips.

 whatfix-dap